miniflux/website/content/docs/docker.md

 - `2.0.25`: Specific version
 - `nightly`: Development version

-The recommendation is to use a pinned version to avoid unexpected updates.
+It is recommended to use a pinned version to avoid unexpected updates.

 <h2 id="docker">How to Run the Container Manually <a class="anchor" href="#docker" title="Permalink">¶</a></h2>